 With so many products entering the market it can be a tough decision especially if you don’t know what to look for.
 Luckily you have this article to help you.
-Not only did I list the best LED aquarium lights, I also wrote an in-depth guide that covers what to look for when choosing lights for a planted aquarium or a reef tank if you come across lights not on this list.
+Not only did I list the best LED aquarium lighting, I also wrote an in-depth guide that covers what to look for when choosing lights for a planted aquarium or a reef tank if you come across lights not on this list.

 Without further ado, here’s the list of the best LED lighting for aquariums in 2017.

 Best LED Aquarium Lighting for Planted Tanks & Coral Reef Aquariums

 - Current USA Satellite Review – Editor’s Choice

 - Finnex Fugeray – Best for High-Tech Planted Tanks